Blog

 Anatomic pathology (and anatomic pathology software) is on the cusp of a transformative shift, with digital pathology solutions poised to redefine its future.

-Guido's experiences and insights provide a compelling glimpse into this evolution, highlighting the benefits of integrating digital processes with laboratory information systems (LIS pathology).
+Guido's experiences and insights serve as a compelling glimpse into this evolution, highlighting the benefits of integrating digital processes with laboratory information systems.

 Guido's consultancy work with an anatomic pathology group that transitioned to a fully digital platform is a testament to the changing tides.